ibm-cloud-docs/satellite/storage-spectrum-scale.md

 ## Storage class reference
 {: #sat-storage-spectrum-scale-sc-ref}

-Review the {{site.data.keyword.satelliteshort}} storage classes for IBM Spectrum Scale.
+Review the {{site.data.keyword.satelliteshort}} storage classes for {{site.data.keyword.IBM_notm}} Spectrum Scale.
 You can describe storage classes in the command line with the `oc describe sc <storage-class-name>` command.
 {: shortdesc}